GimelStudio/GimelStudio/README.md

 # Discord chat

 If you’d like to join development, help with the UI design, UI translations, or have questions, comments, and ideas, you can join the Gimel Studio [Discord](https://discord.gg/RqwbDrVDpK).
 This is where you can chat with the developers, designers and project contributors and get the latest updates on development.

+If you prefer to keep to Github instead, feel free to start a discussion [here](https://github.com/GimelStudio/GimelStudio/discussions).

 # Status